FIELD MANUAL · ED. 01

 Zinc Deficiency in Hydroponics — Symptoms & Fix

 Small leaves and shortened internodes ("little leaf") signal zinc deficiency.
-Diagnose pH lockout and phosphorus excess — fix in a week.
+Complete guide to pH lockout, phosphorus antagonism, and recovery protocol.

 BY ROOTLESS FARM